Panic buying leaves retailers scrambling to restock

 “Hoarding and stockpiling creates unnecessary gaps between the time that someone who truly needs a product can find it back on retailers’ shelves,” they said in a statement.
 “This is particularly important for our most vulnerable neighbors — the elderly and those who are struggling with other health issues.”

-Some stores like Stop & Shop, a Northeastern grocery chain, and Australia’s Woolworth are implementing special hours to accommodate elderly customers, who have been avoiding crowds that leave them susceptible to COVID-19, the disease that has infected nearly 130,000 people worldwide and caused more than 4,800 deaths.
+Some stores like Target, Northeastern grocery chain Stop & Shop and Australia’s Woolworth are implementing special hours to accommodate elderly customers, who have been avoiding crowds that leave them susceptible to COVID-19, the disease that has infected nearly 130,000 people worldwide and caused more than 4,800 deaths.
 Jim Barth, owner of a family-owned butcher in New Providence, N.J., recently started a delivery service catering to older or sick customers but stopped taking online orders after getting inundated with other shoppers who were also trying to avoid crowds.

 In France, the Rungis distribution center outside Paris feeds about a quarter of the country’s population.
 Food arrives there from producers all over France — cheese makers, farmers, orchards and more — and elsewhere in Europe, to be parceled out to the supermarkets across the country’s north.
 Normally popular with tourists hardy enough to arrive when it opens in the wee hours, it’s been closed to all but the 12,000 employees.